 Christian Marriage Counseling is an exciting and challenging field of work.
-With seventeen years clinical experience in marital counseling I am more optimistic than ever.
+With over 25 years clinical experience in marital counseling I am more optimistic than ever.
 I have seen many couples overcome their problems, improve their marriage, and become better husbands, wives and parents – even in the midst of challenging life circumstances.
-Celebrating nearly two decades in my own marriage, I am keenly aware of the opportunities and trials marriage has to offer.
+Celebrating 30 years of my own marriage, I am keenly aware of the opportunities and challenges marriage has to offer.
 Add children, parenting, work, home management, intimacy and communication to the mix, and there you have it – myriad opportunities for character growth, maturity and change!

 Overall, I believe in the resilience of marriage – God gives us brilliant and resourceful ways to resolve many riddles and challenges facing our lives.
 There are times, however, when a couple or family face unexpected or unknown challenges and need outside help.
 There is no shame in counsel as Proverbs 11:14 reminds us: “Victory is assured with many advisers.”